This post details ten of the best day trips from Lisbon, Portugal. By car, bus or train here are the best places to go visit when leaving from Lisbon!

 After you finish entertaining yourself with these 12 things in Lisbon, hit the road and head out of the big city to one of these amazing destinations.

-This post is a collaboration of my favorite blogger’s ideas for the best day trips from Lisbon.
+This post is a collaboration of my favorite blogger’s ideas for the best places to visit outside of Lisbon.
 I hope it helps you to plan your next trip to Portugal!

 1. The historic landmarks in Sintra